narayaralian/linux-configuration/README.md

 ### Configure the local timezone to UTC

-Configure timezone using `sudo dpkg-reconfigure tzdata` ( select none of the above and then set timezone to UTC)
+Configure timezone using `sudo dpkg-reconfigure tzdata` ( first select none of the above and then set timezone to UTC)

 ## Creating a New User (grader) and granting this user `sudo` permissions